khadas/khadas_docs/linux/source/vim1/ChangeBootLogo.md

-title: How To Change the Boot Logo
+title: Change the Boot Logo
 ---

 {% note info There are 3 logos will display during the system booup for latest ubuntu image: %}